Why was AREG formed?

 Solving some insurance issues.

 Covered members while preforming club activities.
-Such as antenna installing, kits, field days and launching rockets.
-(We are joking about rockets for now).
+Such as antenna installs, kits, field days and launching rockets.
+(We are joking about rockets for now – we do balloons though!).

 Present a Professional image to commercial organisations.